junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angst/SPN-Angst-whole-novel.md

 Dean bites, "What did we just agree on, Cas?"

-Cas shifts his feet, "I need to absorb enough souls -- maybe even all of them -- to have enough power to open a gate."
+Cas shifts his feet, "I need to absorb enough souls -- maybe even all of them -- to have enough power to open a portal."

 Dean squints, "Which makes it exactly the same plan you had initially to fight with Raphael."